 All in all, I rate the LifeSpan TR1200i right up there with the best of the best in terms of heavy-duty home use treadmills.
 It’s a quality build with a powerful continuous DC motor while also incorporating some big man applicable features that make it one of the best out there.

 Heavy-Duty 300 LB Treadmill Commercial Grade

 Not everyone that weighs close to 300 pounds is after treadmill purely for the ability to handle heavier loads.
 Many people want a commercial grade treadmill with the performance capabilities to take their workouts up a notch.

 This is where the NordicTrack 1750 comes in.
-This model is the entry level in terms of commercial grade in the NordicTrack line.
+This model (2019.
+Read on for the latest 2022/2023 model) is the entry level in terms of commercial grade in the NordicTrack line.
 However, I find that the price tag for an entry level commercial treadmill like this is well worth it if you want more performance from your treadmill.